Nursing care homes

 Intensive rehabilitation following surgery, stroke or complex illness

 Palliative care for cancer.

-Of course, the choice of care home is a very personal one.
-Some people may have physical health needs which mean they require a care home with nursing skills, but don’t need mental health or dementia support..
-They may benefit from a care home which caters for both nursing and non-nursing patients, as this facility is likely to have a wider range of activities than a care home focused on nursing care alone.
-This type of dual-purpose facility may also be the best choice if a husband and wife both need a care home, with perhaps one requiring nursing care and the other having less intensive needs.
+The choice of care home is a very personal one.
+Some people may have physical health needs which mean they require nursing care home services but do not need mental health or dementia support.
+They may benefit from a care home which caters for both nursing and non-nursing patients, as this facility is likely to have a wider range of activities than a care home focused on senior nursing care.
+This type of dual-purpose facility may also be the best choice if a husband and wife both need a care home, with perhaps one requiring nursing care and the other having fewer intensive needs.

 Our advisers are available to speak and meet during evenings and weekends and can liaise directly with patients and their family members.
 We assess and shortlist care options that best meet the patients’ clinical needs and personal preferences.
 We also advise on fees, government financial thresholds and social services.

 If you would like us to find suitable care options in your area now, we need to ask you a few questions about the person requiring care.

 Making a Care Home Room Feel Homely – Rules on Decorating & Furnishings